Get started in the legal profession with confidence with a Paralegal diploma from Westervelt College!

 Put your newly gained knowledge to use in court simulations which will involve preparing, researching and presenting cases in a mock trial setting.
 You will also participate in a field placement practicum organized by the college so that you can gain real-life work experience before starting your career!
 Westervelt’s Paralegal Studies diploma program is accredited by the Law Society of Upper Canada.

 Financial assistance is available to students who qualify.
-For assistance, please contact our Admissions team for more information.
+For assistance about admissions requirements, please contact our Admissions team for more information at 519.668.2000.

-The Paralegal program at Westervelt College is accredited by the Law Society of Upper Canada.
+The Paralegal program at Westervelt College is accredited by the Law Society of Ontario.